Cilantro Jalapeño Sauce

 As in, 97% said yes please.
 So here’s one of my favorites.

-This Jalapeño Cilantro sauce is a riff on a green sauce that’s served at a chain of restaurants in NYC called Pio Pio.
+This Jalapeño Cilantro sauce was born out of trying to recreate a green sauce that’s served at a chain of restaurants in NYC called Pio Pio.

 The sauce has a bit of a cult following because it’s outrageously delicious, and many have tried to figure out their secret recipe to no avail.